When Our Adult Children Walk Away

 COMING UP IN THIS SERIES

-In Part Two — The Silence — Bri made a decision.
-She stepped away.
+In Part Two, The Silence, Bri talks about her decision to walk away.
 And the family went quiet.
 Janet and Bri will talk about what that silence actually looked like from both sides: what Bri was feeling during those years apart, what Janet was feeling, and what it does to a parent — and a child — to disappear from each other's lives.

 In Part Three — The Long Way Back — they'll share what it took to find their way back to each other, and how the relationship they have today is more honest, more joyful, and more real than anything they had before they fell apart.
 That part of the story is possible.
 That is what this podcast exists to tell you.